Jsos17/CalculatorApp/dokumentointi/kayttoohje.md

 **Save all expressions in memory** inserts all the expressions that are in memory into the database.

-**Save the selected expression** inserts the selected expression into SQLite Expression table.
+**Save the selected expression** inserts the selected expression into the Expression table.
 If the expression already existed in the database, a duplicate is inserted anyway.

 **Copy the selected memory expression** copies the selected expression in memory to input field.